Vinicius-C137/Vinicius-C137/README.md

-### Hi there my name Vinicius Silva , Front-End Developer
+### Hi there my name is Vinicius Silva , Front-End Developer

 ## What I'm Currently Studying: